SEARED HALIBUT WITH NETTLE PESTO

 1. Preheat the oven to 200 °C

-2. Place a large pan with a generous lug of oil over a medium-high heat.
+2. Then, place a large pan with a generous lug of oil over a medium-high heat.
 Season the fish with a light dusting of salt and pepper and then carefully place the Halibut fillets into the pan and cook for about a minute until a lightly golden sear is just starting to form.
 Gently move the fillets in the pan to ensure an even sear.
-Remove the pan from the heat and transfer to the oven and cook for 3½ - 4 minutes.
+Remove the pan from the heat and transfer to the oven and cook for 3½ – 4 minutes.
 Remove from the oven and set aside to rest whilst preparing to plate.